$w("#image1").fitMode = "fixedWidth";

 History

 The association was originally founded in 2014 as the Global Negotiation Conference, an annual event that sought to advance the theoretical and practical study of negotiation among students across academic disciplines.
 The conference grew out of the ‘International Negotiations’ seminar at the University of Bern before being hosted by ETH Zurich and the University of Zurich.
 To take into account its growing membership and increased activities, the association was renamed the Institute for Global Negotiation in February 2021.
+Since 2023, the board has delegated the running of daily operations to a Management Team.

 Previous speakers at events have included: Micheline Calmy Rey (Former President of the Swiss Confederation), Catherine Asthon (Former High Representative of the EU for Foreign Affairs and Security Policy); Bertie Ahern (Former Prime Minister of the Republic of Ireland); Dennis Ross (Former Special Assistant to President Barack Obama); Mircea Geoană (Deputy Security General, NATO) and Angela Kane (Former UN Deputy Secretary General).